Thank you for your interest in SIF. We are currently not open for applications.

 Projects that are already funded by the UK Seafood Innovation Fund may be able to redistribute their upcoming payment schedules if the pandemic impacts project delivery in the upcoming weeks and months.
 As circumstances will differ for individual projects, please contact your Cefas project monitor directly in the first instance, or the Cefas procurement team.

-This website will be updated as needed, with ongoing advice in light of the coronavirus pandemic.
+This website will be updated as needed, with ongoing advice in light of the COVID-19 pandemic.